powerhouse-inc/powerhouse-docs/docs/academy/08-AdvancedTopics/02-Reactor/intro.md

 ```

 ### Usage (TypeScript)

+> Note (Prometheus): Just need a list of functions and their return types (do this FIRST).

 For applications that embed the Reactor directly, the TypeScript API provides direct access to the document drive server.